For Volunteer Parents, Coaches and Mentors

 - April 15, 2019 - Final team registration deadline

-- September TBA 2019- Preliminary Presentations, Kansas State Fair (required for all teams)
+- September 13, 2019- Preliminary Presentations at Ag Innovation Day at Kansas State Fair

-- November TBA 2019 - Science of Agriculture Challenge competition at Kansas State University
+- November 2019 - Science of Agriculture Challenge competition at Kansas State University